ranandraj/powerbi/datasets/DAX_SUM_COUNTROWS_DISTINCTCOUNT/PowerBI_Core_DAX_SUM_COUNTROWS_DISTINCTCOUNT_Lab/README.md

-# Power BI Lab: DAX Fundamentals
+# DAX Fundamentals
 ## SUM, COUNTROWS and DISTINCTCOUNT

 ### Goal

-This lab introduces DAX and gives you a practical way to create and test the three core aggregation functions:
+This lab introduces DAX and gives a practical way to create and test the three core aggregation functions:

 - `SUM`
 - `COUNTROWS`